 Customizing the macOS menu bar in SwiftUI

-In this post, we’ll take a look at how to customize the macOS menu bar for a SwiftUI app, using SwiftUI tools like CommandMenu and CommandGroup.
+In this post, we’ll take a look at how to customize the menu bar of a macOS app, using SwiftUI tools like CommandMenu and CommandGroup.

-SwiftUI makes a good job of keeping this simple, with the concept of commands.
-Let’s take a look at how we can add, remove and replace items in the main menu.
+SwiftUI makes a good job of keeping this simple, with the use of commands.
+Let’s take a look at how we can use commands to add, remove and replace items in the main menu.

 How to customize the macOS menu bar